Chart Color Schemes

 Isabella Plains has shown very soft population growth performance across periods assessed by AreaSearch

-Isabella Plains' population was 4,329 as of Nov 2021.
-By Nov 2025, it decreased to around 4,277, a drop of 52 people (1.2%).
-This change is inferred from ABS estimates: 4,277 in June 2024 and one validated new address since the Census date.
-Population density was 1,710 persons per square kilometer, above national averages.
-While Isabella Plains saw a decline of 1.2%, its SA3 area grew by 0.2%.
-Natural growth contributed approximately 65% of overall population gains recently.
+Isabella Plains' population is 4,277 as of Nov 2025.
+This shows a decrease of 52 people since the 2021 Census, which recorded a population of 4,329.
+The change is inferred from ABS's estimated resident population of 4,277 in June 2024 and one validated new address since the Census date.
+This results in a density ratio of 1,710 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+While Isabella Plains saw a 1.2% decline since census, the SA3 area grew by 0.2%, indicating differing population trends.
+Natural growth contributed approximately 65.0% to overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, ACT Government's SA2 area projections with a 2022 base are adopted.
-Future growth is expected to be lower quartile, with an anticipated increase of 57 persons by 2041 based on latest numbers, representing a 1.3% total rise over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+Future population dynamics anticipate lower quartile growth for Australian statistical areas, with the area expected to expand by 57 persons to 2041 based on latest annual ERP population numbers, reflecting a 1.3% increase over the 17 years.

 Frequently Asked Questions - Population